ilkkamtk/JavaScript-english/BOM-DOM-event.md

 </script>
 ```
 ### Modern (present)
-[addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) function method is recommended for slightly wider applications.
+[addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) function method is recommended for most applications.
 It can be used to add more than one event handler to the same event, or the event can be canceled at different stages of the application as needed using the [removeEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) function.
 Such a function may be required, for example, when you want the first click of a button to perform function A and the second click to perform function B:
 ```html
 <button>Click me</button>